hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/intro.md

 The results for each municipality are included with the lake or river to which they belong.
 A more detailed report can be produced for any municipality in this document.

-Requests for more information should be sent to the Municipal waste section of Swiss federal office for the environment.

 ### Contributing to this report

 This report is versioned therefore it is very easy to submit articles or analysis that correct, clarify or improve the content.
 The easiest way to contribute is to send a pull request to [end of sampling repo](https://github.com/hammerdirt-analyst/IQAASL-End-0f-Sampling-2021).
 Submissions are accepted in all official Swiss national languages.

-Learning data science and data engineering is an important skill.
-Interested individuals or those that would like to keep skills fresh are encouraged to help maintain the code repository.

-For more information contact analyst-at-hammerdirt (currently responsible for maintaining version control).

-## Assessment metric

-The median value ($50^{th}$ percentile) of the survey results is reported as number of objects per 100m (p/100m) of shore line.
-This is the method described in EU Marine Beach Litter Baselines {cite}`eubaselines` and is the standard used in this report.
-The 100-meter shoreline standard used in the marine environment is appropriate for coastal regions of the European continent.
-However urbanization and topography present unique challenges when selecting locations suitable to safely conduct yearlong shoreline litter surveys.

-Limiting surveys to 100 meters of exposed shoreline would have dramatically reduced the number of available survey locations as well as the use of preexisting data.
-Thus, the IQAASL reflects local topography with a median survey length of 45m, and an average of 51m.
-Surveys less than 10m were not considered in the baseline analysis.
-The survey results are converted to p/100m ed by

  ---

-For questions or comments roger-at-hammerdirt-dot-ch is at your service.

- ---

- ## A
 <br></br>
 *Lakes and rivers: the most common trash objects identified April 2020 - May 2021*